Iridescent: A Framework Enabling Online System Implementation Specialization

 To analyze how the compilation time changes with the increase in the size of the JIT, we consider the code generated by \sys for the LibLPM-NI specialization. \autoref{fig:lpm_compilation} shows the change in the compilation time for the LibLPM-NI specialization as a function of the number of the elements in the lpm lookup table.
 The compilation time increases linearly with increase in the number of lpm entries.
 This is because \sys generates one basic block in the specialized code for each lpm entry.
 As a result, the code size generated by \sys grows linearly with the total number of entries.

-\fakepara{Developer Cost.} \autoref{tab:loc} shows the lines of code changes required to integrate \sys specializations into the target systems.
-For all cases, the lines of code required are fewer than 100.
+\fakepara{Developer cost.} \autoref{tab:loc} shows the necessary lines of code changes to integrate \sys specializations into the target systems.
+For all cases, fewer than 100 lines of code change.
 Implementing the custom LPM specialization only required 162 lines of code for enabling the custom user-defined LPM specialization.